srevn/dotta/README.md

 # Example auto-detection on macOS "laptop" with profiles:
 # → Selects: global, darwin, darwin/work, hosts/laptop

+# If no profiles match, you can fetch manually
+dotta profile fetch work/project1 work/project2

 # Run bootstrap scripts if present (prompts for confirmation)
 dotta bootstrap